zenlust/blumclicker/README.md

    ```

 2. **Select Language:**
-   - Enter '1' for English or '2' for Russian.
+   - Enter '1' for English or '2' for Indonesian.

 3. **Select Telegram Desktop Window:**
    - Enter '1' to select the Telegram Desktop window.